sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 ```

 {{% info %}}
-I have deliberately redirected the standard output to `/dev/null` order to simplify the return of the command by not displaying the so-called system images.
+I have deliberately redirected the standard output to `/dev/null` in order to simplify the return of the command by not displaying the system images.
 {{% /info %}}

-Even if we are not going to do it for our cluster, it is possible to configure the `cluster.yml` file to use another version of Kubernetes than the one proposed by default: https://rancher.com/docs/rke/v0.1.x/en/config-options/#kubernetes-version
+Even if we are not going to do it for our cluster, it is possible to configure the `cluster.yml` file to use another version of Kubernetes than the default one: https://rancher.com/docs/rke/v0.1.x/en/config-options/#kubernetes-version

-On the other hand, we will modify this `cluster.yml` file to no more impose images called system because it would prevent their climbs of version towards those of our new version of Kubernetes:
+However, we will modify this `cluster.yml` file to no more enforce the system images because it would prevent their upgrades to those of our new version of Kubernetes:

 ```yaml
 ...